OSHeden/Erosion/privacy_policy.md

 ## The dashboard
-**OSHEDEN** uses a dashboard called CandyBar or Blueprint to get the following services:
+**OSHEDEN** uses a dashboard called CandyBar to get the following services:
 1. License checker (applications are downloaded from **GOOGLE PLAY**)
 2. Many supported launchers
 3. Icon Picker: see all icons included with sections and search